Thomas Voeckler

 Thomas Voeckler (/fr/; born 22 June 1979) is a French former road racing cyclist, who competed professionally between 2001 and 2017, for the team and its previous iterations.

 One of the most prominent French riders of his generation, Voeckler has been described as a "national hero", due to strong performances over several years in the Tour de France.
+Since 2019, he is the manager of the French national team, with which he has won the world championship twice (Julian Alaphilippe) and the European championship (Christophe Laporte).

 Early life

 Born in Schiltigheim, Bas-Rhin, Voeckler has been a professional cyclist since 2001.
 He comes from the Alsace region of France but later moved to Martinique, where he was nicknamed "Ti-Blanc" (a contraction of petit blanc, the literal translation of which is "little white") due to his small stature and pale complexion.